 The standard school boy shirt after Eton collars disappeared during the 1930s were grey straight collared shirts.
 Gray shirts were considered paractical for schoolwear because they did not show the dirt as much as a white shir.
 For dress (formal) occasions a white shirt was usually substituted.
 Some elementary schools in recent years have intoduced more casual white or blue polo-style shirts.
 Artex shiers were a popular choice.
 Most shirts buttoned all down the front.
 A Rugby style which buttoned only part of the way was popular in the 1950s, but were not common after the 1960s.
 Rugby shirts contine to be worn in Australia and New Zealand during the 1990s.
 School uniform shirts after the demise of Eton collars were always standard pointed collars.
 Although the size of the collars have varied slightly with the times, we have never noted styles like button-downs or tabs.

+Skirted garments are another importnt class of school garments.
 Several skirted garments were worn to school, of course mostly by girls.
+Protective garments were common in the 19th century.
+Many wore pinaforws over their dresses, but in England smocks were not very common.
+Until the late-20th century, girls almost exclisively wire dresses to school.
 We note some boys wearing skirted garments, especially during the 19th century.
-The principal skirted garment was the tunic which many boys wore to school, especially in the early- and mid-19th century.
+The principal skirted garment worn by boys was the tunic which many boys wore to school, especially in the early- and mid-19th century.
 This is, however, difficult to assess because of the relatively limited number of period images.
+Only after the mod-19th century when the advent of photography do we find enough images to assess trends with skirted garmnents.
 Some schools even used the tunic as a uniform.
 This was a historical garment, which continued to be worn into the 20th century as a uniform at the hospital schools.

-Elementary-age boys often wore closed-toe brown "t" strap sandals, referred to as school sandals, for normal school wear.
-Various types of sandals were worn, but by far the most common were the close-toe "T" strap style.
+We note a range of different footwear types worn at English schools.
+Boys in the late 19th and early 20th century commonly wore high-top, heavy boot like shoes.
+Primary-boys after World War I often wore closed-toe brown "t" strap sandals.
+These sandals became so common at primary school that they became referred to as school scandals.
+Various types of sandals were worn, but by far the most common were the close-toe "T" strap style with a single side strap.
 Some younger boys or girls wore redish-brown or blue sandals or double strap sandals.
 Clark's school sandals were a standard.
 Some private schools required them.
 Sandals are still widely worn, but the center strap is now commonly quite thick.
-Regular black oxfords were used for dress (formal) wear or by older boys.
+Sandals were not commonly worn at secindary schools, but through the 1960s we see the younger boys at some schools wearing them.
+This was rarely seen after the 1970s.
+Regular black oxfords were used for dress wear or by older boys.
 Another school standard was the plimsol, especially common in gym class.
+Boys did not begin wearing sneakers (trainers) to school until the 1980s, but many schools did not allow them.
+Boots became very fashionable in the 1970s and an issue at many schools which banned them.

 English boys wearing short trousers generally wore grey knee socks or turn-over-top socks as the British might say.
 Knee socks were very common in England both boys and girls commonly wore them to school.
 Some school pemitted ankle socks (or sandals and no socks) during the summer.
 This was most common in souther England.
 Many schools had destinctive socks with the school colors in stripes or a solid bar at the top.
 This was usually the kneesocks, but a few schools even had ankle socks with colored trim.
 Many boys wore plain grey knee socks as they were less expensive.
 Some Scottish schools had colored knee socks.
 British boys of any age never wore white socks with shorts, except for sports.
 English boys never wore white socks, except for cricket, as white socks, both ankle and knee socks, were generally worn by girls and thus seen as girls' socks.
 We see girls at some schools wearing tights, often dark colors.